 I remember this being a daunting fear when I was writing part-time alongside my research.

 “What if my colleagues read this and later make fun of me?”

 You’re not going to stay in this workplace forever, and your colleagues will leave one day.
 Your dreams won’t.
 At least mine didn’t.

-This simple shift in mindset was a game-changer for me.
-Liberate yourself from all fears of judgment.
-Keep repeating — “It’s impossible to impress everyone.”
+A simple shift in mindset was a game-changer for me.
+Liberate yourself from all fears of judgment, keep repeating — “It’s impossible to impress everyone.”